Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Introduction

 \section{Introduction}

 EXplainable artificial intelligence (XAI) has been gathering attention in the artificial intelligence (AI) and machine learning (ML) community recently.
 The trend was propelled by the success of deep neural network (DNN), especially convolutional neural network (CNN) in image processing.
 DNN has been considered a blackbox because the mechanism underlying its remarkable performance is not well understood.
 XAI research has thus developed in many different directions.
-Among them is the saliency method, where heatmaps are generated and used to give explanations on where AI model is ``looking at" when it is making a decision or prediction.
-The heatmaps are compatible with human's visual comprehension, easy to read and interpret and thus they are desirable.
+Among them is the saliency method, where heatmaps are generated to point at where an AI model is ``looking at" as it makes a decision or prediction.
+The heatmaps have been treated as explanations, and they are desirable because are compatible with human's visual comprehension, easy to read and interpret.

-Ideally, known ground-truth heatmaps provide us with clues on how to fix an algorithm that produces wrong predictions with correspondingly sub-optimal heatmaps.
-These sub-optimal heatmaps should facilitate an analysis that reveals the problematic parts of the algorithm.
-Once these faulty parts are identified, the algorithm can be iteratively improved, and then the new heatmaps converge closer towards the ground-truth heatmaps.
-However, ground-truth heatmaps are usually not available.
-Furthermore, many of the formulas used to generate heatmaps are given using heuristics, for example, by multiplying input with gradients or by setting negative signals to zeros.
-They fail to reveal the underlying mechanism of the main algorithm.
-Consequently, heatmap-generating methods mostly have not been useful in helping us debug, fix or improve AI models and algorithms in meaningful ways.
+In the most ideal scenario, ground-truth heatmaps are available, and they provide us with clues on how to fix an algorithm that produces wrong predictions.
+The sub-optimal heatmaps facilitate an analysis that reveals the problematic parts of the algorithm.
+Once these faulty parts are identified, the algorithm can be iteratively improved, and then new heatmaps converge closer towards the ground-truth heatmaps.
+However, ground-truth heatmaps are sometimes not available.
+Furthermore, many of the formulas used to generate heatmaps are given using heuristics, e.g. the baseline obtained by the gradient method \cite{Simonyan14a} or by setting negative signals/weights to zeros \cite{PixelWiseLRP}, hence their relations to the groundtruth might not be clear.